 The Canteen and Café is a student run and driven business venture.
 The program started in 2014 and extended with the construction of a Café in 2016.
 The program sees students from the VCAL program working on a rotating basis, getting experience in healthy menu planning, commercial cookery and customer service skill development.
 They also engage in business activities, such as communicating with suppliers, stock ordering and point of sale operations.
 The goal is for the students to get a rounded experience that builds work related skills, and assists with the transition to part time work.
 The program also allows students to give back to their College community through service which increases their engagement in schooling and their sense of belonging.

 Students who need help can work with teachers on Thursday after schools.
-Junior Campus run the STAR Club and Senior Campus has a Homework Club
+Shakepeare Street Campus run the STAR Club and Grey Street Campus has a Homework Club

 Year 10 Students participate in a Work Experience program that has them out at in real workplaces to assist them with their career planning and decision making.

 Traralgon College offer careers and pathways support to all their students.
 Working closely with students, teachers and parents insuring students are able to make informed decisions about their career goals and aspirations.

 The careers and teaching team at Traralgon College are committed to supporting students with,